jberryman/thread-scheduling-experiments/README.md

 whether an optimization for this case (don’t deschedule when nothing else to do) would be beneficial when trying to use a very small context switch interval?

+### descheduling.hs

+Nothing to see here I think.
+Scheduling  and migration of threads all look normal here for different combinations of context switch interval (-C)  and capabilities (-N)